 Grupo Pacífico is a leading institution in the Peruvian insurance system.
-The company has two businesses that serve a diverse cross-section of the market: Life and P&C. In 2015, Grupo Pacífico signed a participation in association agreement with Banmédica to participate as equal partners in the health and medical insurance services.
-This agreement covers private medical insurance (Medical Assistance), currently managed by Pacifico Seguros (and reported within the P&C business), corporate health insurance for employees (insurance EPS), and medical service subsidiaries (clinics, laboratories, oncological centers).
-Under the terms of the contract, Grupo Pacifico transferred operating control of EPS insurance and the medical service subsidiaries to Banmédica.
-Consequently, the results for EPS insurance and medical services are not consolidated in Grupo Pacifico's accounting balances and are reported as investment in associates.
+The company has two businesses that serve a diverse cross-section of the market: Life and P & C. In 2015, Grupo Pacífico signed a participation in association agreement with Banmédica to participate as equal partners in the health and medical insurance services.
+This agreement covers private medical insurance (Medical Assistance), currently managed by Pacifico Seguros (and reported within the P & C business), corporate health insurance for employees (insurance EPS), and medical service subsidiaries (clinics, laboratories, oncological centers).
+Under the terms of the contract, Grupo Pacifico transferred operating control of EPS insurance and the medical services are not consolidated in Grupo Pacifico's accounting balances and are reported as investment in associates.

-• 2nd place in Net Earned Premiums5 with S/ 3,232 million in the Peruvian insurance market.
+• 2nd place in Net Earned Premiums with S/ 3,232 million in the Peruvian insurance market.